Sdim: A Qudit Stabilizer Simulator: Evaluation and application of Pauli frames for qudit FTQC benchmarking

 \subsubsection{Pauli error channels}

-As mentioned in section 3, our simulator supports the \textit{flip, phase,} and \textit{depolarizing} noise channels.
-Flip and phase errors are pure $X$-type and pure $Z$-type errors, respectively, while depolarizing noise applies arbitrary Pauli noise.
-All channels act on the state by $I$ with probability $(1 - \verb|prob|)$.
-The single-type error channels act non-trivially by applying $X^a$ and $Z^a$, respectively, where $a \in \{1, \dots, d - 1 \}$ is random.
-The depolarizing channel acts non-trivially by a random $X^a Z^b$, where of course $X^a Z^b \neq II$.
+As mentioned in section 3, the tableau supports single qudit \textit{flip, phase,} and \textit{depolarizing} noise channels given a parameter \verb|prob|.
+All channels act on the tableau by $I$ with probability $(1 - \verb|prob|)$.
+With probability \verb|prob|, flip and phase errors enact a random pure $X$-type and pure $Z$-type error, respectively, while depolarizing noise applies a random arbitrary (non-identity) Pauli gate.